 Welcome to my second instalment about pushing the limits of adventure, this time instigated by reading Solo by Vicky McAuley.
-Spoiler alert: This story is extremely distressing due to the death of the great climber and kayaker, Andrew McAuley.
+A word of warning: This story is extremely distressing due to the death of the great climber and kayaker, Andrew McAuley.

 In the book, Andrew admits that others might reasonably consider him selfish and Vicky spends a lot of time attempting to explain, even defend, Andrew’s seemingly irresponsible action to take a trip that ultimately cost him his life.
 This adventure story has a very sad ending, which raises questions about the worthiness of the goal.
 However, context is everything.
 Would we feel differently had Andrew’s voyage had been a success?
 Or would we think him cowardly if he'd turned his back on his dream and stuck to the 9 to 5 job?